nucleom42/rubee/readme.md

   config.db_busy_timeout = { env:, value: 1000 } # this is busy timeout in ms, before raising bussy error
 ```

-For Rubee model class persist methods create and update retry will be added automatically.
+For ruBEE model class persist methods create and update retry will be added automatically.
 However, \
 if you want to do it with Sequel dataset you need to do it yourself:

 ```ruby